 - Retired Monster: He became a Higher Vampire though killing several young girls and feels no remorse, but has sort of "mellowed" to the extent that he left the Day Watch to become an Inquisitor.

 - Worf Effect: He is defeated by Kostya after he gets Fuaran, though being - possibly- equal to Geser and Zabulon.
 Justified, as the latter became an Abolute Other.

-- Badass Grandpa: He is Anton's equal, and is about two centuries old.
+- Badass Grandpa: He is Anton's equal in power, and is about two centuries old.
 He is also stated to have grandchildren, who are already old.

 - Defector from Decadence: He's not at all a good guy, but did leave the Day Watch and become less Dark in reaction to all of Zabulon's bastardy (specifically trying to screw him over).